- ConsenSys joins several crypto firms, including Coinbase, in laying off employees.

 Sharing further insight into the decision, Lubin told CoinDesk,

 We’re keeping the company strong; we didn’t cut into muscle.
-We sort of right-sized support functions, some customer support, some internal team support, because there’s just less activity in our ecosystem right now.
+We right-sized support functions, some customer support, some internal team support, because there’s just less activity in our ecosystem right now.
 I expect we’ll get back to doing quite significant and surging business in the not too distant future.

 Microsoft Lays Off 10,000 Employees